 Need some china cabinet ideas?
 Here are four ways to repurpose china cabinets:

 A book lover never seems to have enough shelf space, even if she has a home library or designated reading nook in the bedroom or den.
 If you'd like something a little different from a standard bookcase then a china cabinet could suit your needs.

 An attractive china cabinet with sturdy wooden shelves makes a great alternative bookcase -- and it keeps old leather-bound volumes dust-free behind the glass doors.

 As a bonus, you can stash your trashy bodice-ripper romances behind the solid wooden doors of the lower section of the china cabinet.
 After all, you have to preserve your serious literary image to family members and visiting friends.

-Want to display your grandmother's collection of valuable antique vases or protect collectible dolls from your little one's grubby paws?
+Want to display your grandmother's collection of valuable antique vases or protect collectible dolls from your little one's tiny hands?

 Most china cabinets are much roomier than the tall, skinny curio cabinets typically sold new in stores.
-And, if you buy a vintage version at a flea market, estate sale, or antique mall, it will probably be sturdier than a new curio cabinet and cost less too.
+If you buy a vintage version at a flea market or antique mall, it will probably be sturdier than a new curio cabinet and it'll cost less too.

 If you have the wall space in your kitchen or breakfast nook, one option is bringing in a vintage china cabinet.
-Just as it does in the dining room, it gives you extra space for displaying your prettiest dishes -- and the closed doors on the bottom give you space to hide less attractive utilitarian items.
+Just as it does in the dining room, a china cabinet gives you extra space for displaying your prettiest dishes.
+The closed doors on the bottom give you space to hide less attractive utilitarian items.

-By adding a china china cabinet to your kitchen, you'll free up priceless built-in cabinet space, as well as giving your kitchen a touch of the trendy unfitted look.
+By adding a china cabinet to your kitchen, you'll free up priceless built-in cabinet space, as well as giving your kitchen a trendy yet functional piece.

 If your young child or teen has won lots of trophies and awards over the years, consider placing a small-scale china cabinet in her bedroom.
-Then, use it as a trophy case where she can showcase the spoils of her accomplishments.
+It makes a stylish trophy case where she can showcase the spoils of her accomplishments.